 The narrative of not being good enough is prevalent, which can be detrimental to your health and wellness.
 There are strategies available to you so that you can make different choices going forward.

-When a arises, you can address the .
+When a bad habit arises, you can address the behavior.
 This often takes a pause.

-Sometimes, limiting comparison means connecting your a within yourself. and heart.
+Sometimes, limiting comparison means connecting your brain and heart.
 This is small act that can create a healthy relationship within yourself.

 Make Small Changes.